lukatutberidze/pong-in-pygame/README.md

 # pong in pygame
- A game of pong built with pygame, using OOP (inspired by Tim Ruscica)
+ A game of pong built with pygame, using OOP. +bot. (inspired by Tim Ruscica)